Ofqual is killing off contemporary foreign language schooling

 Dr. Catarina Barceló Foto Lecturer in Portuguese studies, King’s College London

-Dr. Ulrike Bavendiek Senior lecturer, University of Liverpool
+Dr. Ulrike Bavendiek Senior Lecturer, University of Liverpool

-Dr. Judith Beniston Associate professor in German, UCL
+Dr. Judith Beniston Associate Professor in German, UCL

 Dr. Rosa Bercero, Spanish teacher, University of Oxford